 - J. R. Smith

 If you don't want to update the names in your library, you can also simply use a style that doesn't disambiguate names.
 A step-by-step guide to disable given name disambiguation in a CSL citation style can be found here.

 Zotero and CSL support sophisticated disambiguation rules.
-If a style disambiguates incorrectly, please post to the Zotero Forums and provide documentation in form of a style guide or a published article in the publication in question.
+If you think citations are being disambiguated incorrectly, please post to the Zotero Forums and provide documentation in the form of a style guide or a published article in the publication in question.
 Note that these changes do not address the issue of inconsistently named authors.